Pierre de Coubertin: Personal life

 In 1895, Pierre de Coubertin married Marie Rothan, the daughter of family friends.
 Their son Jacques (1896–1952) became sick after being in the sun too long when he was a little child.
 Their daughter Renée (1902–1968) suffered emotional disturbances and never married.
 Marie and Pierre tried to console themselves with two nephews, but they were killed at the front in World War I. Coubertin died of a heart attack in Geneva, Switzerland, on 2 September 1937 and was buried in Bois-de-Vaux Cemetery in Lausanne.
 Marie died in 1963.

-One of the sports De Couvertin most liked was speed skating and skated himself during the time he lived in Lausanne at the lake.
+One of the sports De Coubertin most liked was speed skating and skated himself during the time he lived in Lausanne at the lake.

 At the 139th IOC Session around the 2022 Winter Olympics, French IOC member and Olympic gold medalist Guy Drut, informed the IOC of his proposal to have de Coubertin's remains reinterred at the Panthéon in time for the 2024 Summer Olympics.
 Drut stated that he had support from de Coubertin's family as well as French Academy member Érik Orsenna and had written to French President Emmanuel Macron.
 In response, IOC President Thomas Bach commented that he thought it was a "wonderful proposal" and "deserves to be successful", however, he doubted "the IOC could make any steps on this initiative which we appreciate considerably", yet wished him on behalf of the IOC "the best of success in getting this initiative to fruition."
 Drut announced that he had written to Macron "to propose the creation of a study commission for this project."

 After his death, and according to his wish, his heart was taken to Olympia to rest in the memorial stele erected in his honor by the Greek government in 1937.

 The stele is located in the Coubertin Grove of the International Olympic Academy.
 When the Olympic flame is lit in Olympia, the first torchbearer brings it to light the marble altar in the Coubertin Grove.
 The flame then goes onto Athens, and subsequently the host city.